valencik/mastersAPSC/documents/thesis/thesis.md

 ## Data Preparation
 The NSR data is maintained in a custom EXCHANGE format @winchell2007nuclear.
 This format is flat text that is not suitable for direct analysis.
-To fully utilize the daya, it needs to be easily parseable into a data structure for analysis and use.
+To fully utilize the data, it needs to be easily parseable into a data structure for analysis and use.
 The approach least likely to introduce errors is to transform the data into a common format for which parsers already exist.

 [JavaScript Object Notation](http://json.org), or JSON, was chosen as the data format for this work.